WhatsApp + JavaScript/TypeScript

 Scalable

-You can easily run 1 session to automate your WhatsApp and scale it to 500 sessions to provide SaaS solution!
+You can easily run 1 session to automate your WhatsApp and scale it to 500 sessions to provide a SaaS solution!

 Easy